-Where new development takes place, opportunities should be taken to increase the health and wellbeing of residents through developing existing routes and creating new footpath and cycle routes which connect to village services, the village centre and the existing Public Rights of Way Network into the surrounding countryside.
+Where new development takes place, where appropriate to the scale and location of the development, opportunities should be taken to increase the health and wellbeing of residents through developing existing routes and creating new footpath and cycle routes which connect to village services, the village centre and the existing Public Rights of Way Network into the surrounding countryside.
 These should form part of a safe, accessible, and coherent network in and around the parish.